UACES Lifetime Achievement Award

 The Lifetime Achievement Award is presented to individuals who have made a substantial contribution to the development of European Studies as a discipline.
 The Award recognises and values all kinds of contributions to the profession, including non-traditional achievements.

-We are delighted to announce that the recipient of the 2022 Lifetime Achievement Award in European Studies is Prof Loukas Tsoukalis.
+We are delighted to announce that the recipient of the 2023 Lifetime Achievement Award in European Studies is Prof Ben Tonra.

 Previous Winners